 Extension outreach, increasing focus among commodity groups, and growing interest in carbon markets have also increased interest in practice adoption.
 Two of the U.S. Department of Agriculture's (USDA) largest conservation programs are Environmental Quality Incentives Program (EQIP) and the Conservation Technical Assistance Program (CTA).
 Total payments for cover crops under EQIP increased by about 20 times between 2005 and 2018, with \$155 million allocated in 2018 and annual payments of up to \$90 per acre across a variety of federal and state programs (Wallander et al. 2021).
 The cost per acre of the support provided under the CTA program range from about \$30/acre in 2010 to over \$50/acre in 2021.
-There is evidence of increased adoption of cover crops in 2017 (Wallander et al. 2021), and Biardeu et al. (2016) report a similarly low proportion of croplands receiving funds to implement soil health practices under EQIP and CTA.
+There is evidence of increased adoption of cover crops connected with this incentivization, but in all, less than 5% of cropland in the U.S. Corn Belt had winter cover crops in 2017 (Wallander et al. 2021), and Biardeu et al. (2016) report a similarly low proportion of croplands receiving funds to implement soil health practices under EQIP and CTA.

-In a recent study focusing on the EU, Kathage et al. (2022) report policy to be the "by far strongest" determinant of cover crop adoption and the key lever to increase it, well ahead of any agronomic benefits the practice might provide and unrelated to any environmental considerations of farmers.
+In a recent study focusing on the EU, Kathage et al. (2022) report policy to be the "by far strongest" determinant of cover crop adoption and the key lever to increase it, well ahead of any agronomic benefits the practice might provide and unrelated to any environmental considerations of farmers.14